Hanabiraa/my-obsidian-wiki/wiki/ML/Natural language processing (NLP)/GPT-Q.md

 ## What about its structure?

-> GPTQ is the State Of The Art quantization algorithm (*see [[wiki/ML/Natural language processing (NLP)/Untitled|Untitled]] for quantization*) for post-training DL model quantization.
+> GPTQ is the State Of The Art quantization algorithm (*see [[NLP|NLP]] for quantization*) for post-training DL model quantization.
 It works by sequentially quantizing the model's linear layer weights.